+ii. individuals who make registration decisions

+Same as 10/13 a) i.

+iii. individuals who make internal review or appeal decisions

 All those who will be on an appeal panel receive the Canadian Council of Professional Geoscientists Canadian Geoscience Standards Board Geoscience Knowledge and Experience Requirements as adopted by the APGO Council.
 They also receive the Applicants/Members Right of Appeal document and the Procedures for Special Meeting of Council document.

 A meeting is held prior to the appeal hearing so that the Executive Director and Chair of the appeal panel, or other experienced Council member of the appeal panel, may brief any members who are new to the process.

+Council undergoes a registration process training session and receives a registration process and credential evaluation process document.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

+Council members are now receiving registration process training and registration process documentation to prepare the Councillor's for potential appeals of a Registration Committee decision.
+The Councillors may be called to participate on a Special Meeting of Council Panel for the appeal.

+Some Registration Committee members are upgrading their skills and knowledge by attending the Fair Registration Practises Training Session.
+The knowledge gained during the session is then shared with the other Committee members at subsequent Registration Committee meetings.

-No changes.
-BACK TO INDEX Agreements on the Recognition of Qualifications (11 / 13) Examples of agreements on the recognition of professional qualifications include mutual recognition, reciprocity and labour mobility agreements.
-Such agreements may be national or international, between regulatory bodies, associations or jurisdictions. a) List any agreements on the recognition of qualifications that were in place during the reporting period.
+Agreements on the Recognition of Qualifications (11 / 13)

+Examples of agreements on the recognition of professional qualifications include mutual recognition, reciprocity and labour mobility agreements.
+Such agreements may be national or international, between regulatory bodies, associations or jurisdictions.

+a) List any agreements on the recognition of qualifications that were in place during the reporting period.

 Previously, the APGO was party to the Inter-Association Mobility Agreement (IAMA) between all geoscience regulated jurisdictions in Canada.
 The Agreement on Internal Trade (AIT), in particular, Chapter 7-Mobility has superceded the IAMA.

 APGO is also a party to the Quebec Inter-Association Mobility Agreement.